domenic/promises-unwrapping/docs/states-and-fates.md

 ### Undeterminability of State

 You cannot derive a promise's state directly from its internal slots.
 For example, a promise may be pending even if its [[PromiseStatus]] is `"has-resolution"`, if its [[Result]] is another pending promise.
 Or, a promise may be rejected if its [[Result]] is set to a thenable that will call any passed rejection handler.
-In fact, due to the impact of thenables, a promise's state cannot be determined until it has been measured at least once, by calling `promise.then(...)`, since it is only when the promise's `then` method is called that any unwrapping of its resolution takes place.
+In fact, due to the way promises can be resolved with other promises or with thenables, a promise's state cannot be determined until it has been measured at least once, by calling `promise.then(...)`, since it is only when the promise's `then` method is called that any unwrapping of its resolution takes place.